isaacmorneau/vim-update-daily/README.md

 The first handles where to store the file to log when the last update happened while the second is what command to run.
 To change either of them simply by initializing them to a diffent path or command.

-There is a final variable for when it should update, `g:update_noargs`.
-The default behavior is to operate as before and update every day regardless.
-If set to 1, vim will only update when run without any arguments, ie `nvim` will update while `nvim quickedit` will postpone it.
+There is a final variable for when it should update, `g:update_open_with_args`.
+The default behavior is to only update when run without any arguments, ie `nvim` will update while `nvim quickedit` will not.

 The defaults are as follows:

 ```
 let g:update_file = '~/.local/share/nvim/lastupdate'
 let g:update_daily = 'PlugUpgrade | PlugUpdate'
-let g:update_noargs = 0
+let g:update_open_with_args = 0
 ```

 While this was designed for vim-plug if you change the command it runs it can easily update any other plugin manager